ef-lab/ethopy_plugins/objects_panda/README.md

-# Match to Sample with Panda3D in EthoPy
+# Match to Sample task with Panda3D in EthoPy

 This guide explains how to use the Match to Sample experiment with Panda3D visual stimuli in EthoPy.
 The setup involves three main components: